 How it works

-With stateful enabled, when you first deploy your app Unikraft Cloud will bring it up normally and let it fully initialize (which may be fast, or take seconds or minutes, depending on your app's init time).
-Unikraft Cloud will wait until the app's port gets up, and then start the scale-to-zero process (assuming no traffic is coming to that port).
-At this point, Unikraft Cloud will save the state of your app, and set the app to standby (consuming no resources).
+When you enable stateful mode and first deploy your app, Unikraft Cloud brings it up normally and lets it fully initialize (which may be fast, or take seconds or minutes, depending on your app's init time).
+Unikraft Cloud waits until the app's exposed port becomes available, and then starts the scale-to-zero process (assuming no traffic is coming to that port).
+At this point, Unikraft Cloud saves the state of your app, and sets the app to standby (consuming no resources).

-Next, when traffic arrives, Unikraft Cloud will bring up the app including its saved state, ensuring statefulness across different scale-to-zero and scale to one cycles, but also eliminating any long initialization times from heavyweight apps.
+Next, when traffic arrives, Unikraft Cloud brings up the app including its saved state, ensuring statefulness across different scale-to-zero and scale-to-one cycles, but also eliminating any long initialization times from heavyweight apps.

 Learn More